rachelharu/Newsletter-Signup/README.md

 Description: a small newsletter sign up page assignment for angela yu's web development course

+focus of assignment: deploying a web app to a server. back-end development practice.

 how it works: users should be able to enter their first and last names as well as email and then once the sign up button is clicked users will be